Diversity & Inclusion

-Diversity is an organizational priority set by our Chairman.
-We believe that the more our company—including all levels of our workforce, our franchisees and our suppliers—reflects and engages the global marketplace in which we operate, the more we'll be able to satisfy our customers.
+Diversity is an organizational priority set by our Executive Chairman, David Novak, and passionately supported by our new CEO, Greg Creed.
+We believe that the more our company—including all levels of our workforce, franchisees and suppliers—reflects and engages the global marketplace in which we operate, the more we'll be able to satisfy our customers.
 We do that with a "Believe in All People" attitude.
 We trust in positive intentions and believe everyone has the potential to make a difference.
 We actively seek diversity in others to expand our thinking and make the best decisions.
 We coach and support every individual to grow to their full capability.

 Recruitment and Retention

 Progress in our diversity initiatives is a business priority and the work of everyone in our system.
 Each of our brands sponsor and actively engage in leadership initiatives focused on recruiting and developing high-potential diverse talent.
 These initiatives include, but are not limited to a highly intentional recruitment program with a goal of 30% diverse candidate identification that focuses on: